Letztes Update: 10. Februar 2026

 Antwort der Redaktion

-The OLED TV lifespan is generally estimated to be around 30,000 to 100,000 hours of viewing.
-This translates to roughly 10 years if you watch TV for about 8 hours a day.
-However, the actual lifespan can vary based on usage patterns and how well the TV is maintained.
+Manufacturers often claim that the OLED TV lifespan is around 30,000 to 100,000 hours.
+This translates to about 10 years of usage if you watch TV for 8 hours a day.
+However, this can vary based on usage patterns and settings.

 Last updated 3 mins ago